Arindamsamanta2004/faq-system/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Author

+Arindam Samanta

+## Acknowledgments

+- Thanks to the Django community for the excellent framework
+- Bootstrap team for the UI components
+- CKEditor team for the rich text editor